Skip main navigation

 If the injured party is found to be an employee at the time of injury and the employer has a worker's compensation policy, the policy will cover any person working under the employer.

-An employer, who does not have a worker's compensation insurance policy when he or she is required to under the Act, is subject to monetary penalties as defined in ss.
+An employer, who does not have a worker's compensation insurance policy when they are required to under the Act, is subject to monetary penalties as defined in ss.
 102.82 (2) (a) and 102.82 (2) (ag), Wis.
 Stats.
 The penalty for failure to carry worker's compensation insurance when required is twice the amount of premium not paid during an uninsured time period or $750, whichever is greater.
 In addition, if an employee is injured while working for an illegally uninsured employer, the uninsured employer is personally liable for reimbursement to the Uninsured Employers Fund (Fund) for benefit payments made by the Fund to the injured employee (or the employee's dependents).
 The penalties and reimbursements to the Fund are mandatory and non-negotiable.

 14. What happens if a real estate broker, agent or salesperson that is exempted from worker's compensation coverage under s.
 452.38, Wis.
 Stats., and is not named as an employee for worker's compensation purposes under s.
 102.078 (1), Wis.
 Stats., is injured while working with a firm?